 Finally, the three round-shaped fruits appear to be pomegranates.

-To the Chinese, the large number of seeds of the pomegranate symbolize
+the Chinese, the large number of seeds of the pomegranate

 The charm has a diameter of 53 mm and a weight of 29.6 grams.

-literally means a "meeting of wind and clouds" but here is referring to
+which literally means a "meeting of wind and clouds" but here

-a "golden list of those who have obtained a degree".
+which means a "golden list of those who have obtained a

-the talented and able who have been successful
+"gathering of the talented and able who have been successful

 success in the imperial examinations".

-the ideal family size was five sons and two daughters.
-Chinese
+size was five sons and two daughters.
+Chinese parents

-are responsible for continuing the ancestral lineage and carrying out
+Sons are responsible for continuing the ancestral lineage and

-sons grow up they are responsible for taking care of their parents.
+they are responsible for taking care of their parents.

-When daughters grown up, they marry, leave home and then
+When daughters grown up, they marry, leave home and then are

 "longevity, wealth and honor".

 at the right of the square hole is missing the very top

 Good Luck, Wealth and Happiness "According to your Wishes"